malwoodd/rupaul-winner-predictions/README.md

 # ✨ Category is...
 Machine learning predictions ✨

 If you haven't already taken a peak at my personal README, I'm a Data newbie and you've just stumbled upon my first project!
 Thanks for coming along for the ride, it's gonna be a fun one.
-Warning: I *love* gifs.
+Warning: I *love* gifs & RuPaul references.

 <br>